TrinityCore/tc-wiki/database/master/world/loot_template.md

 &nbsp;

 ### Item
-[Template ID](https://wow.tools/dbc/?dbc=itemsparse) of the item which is included into the loot.
+[Item ID](https://wow.tools/dbc/?dbc=itemsparse) of the item which is included into the loot.

 > Note: For reference entries this field has no meaning and is not used by the core in any way.
 Yet because of the PRIMARY KEY on the entry + item combination, this field will nonetheless need to be a unique number for each reference entry so that no indexing conflicts arise.
 {.is-info}